Anime4000/IFME/README.md

 Making user easy to convert their media files and standardise their collection to the latest format!

-IFME capable detect interlace video by **detecting metadata** and automatically deinterlaced as is.
+IFME capable detect interlace video by **detecting metadata** and automatically de-interlaced as is.
 Sometime interlace video can be very frustrated if improper encoding, If you backup DVD, [MakeMKV](http://makemkv.com/) capable to keep interlace data that IFME can de-interlaced properly.

 De-interlaced quality follow by video configuration preset: